vaibhavkrishna12004/windows-rdp-misconfiguration-lab/README.md

 Directory brute forcing is used to discover hidden files and directories on a web server.
 It helps uncover sensitive endpoints like admin panels or backup files.

-dirb http://<target-ip> This helps identify hidden directories and files that are not directly accessible through the website.
+dirb http:// < "Target-IP" > This helps identify hidden directories and files that are not directly accessible through the website.
 <img width="1920" height="1045" alt="dirb check" src="https://github.com/user-attachments/assets/29becce8-5b0e-422e-be11-8a65b83ad638" />